 Sharma will again command a formidable squad, which is very balanced and has little to no weaknesses.
 Australians Nathan Nile (seamer) and Chris Lynn (batsman) have been signed.
 These new pieces will complement Jasprit Bumrah, who registered an economy rate of 3.50 runs per over last season.

-Outlook: Should easily qualify for the playoffs and are favourites to win IPL 2020.
+Outlook: Should easily qualify for the playoffs and are favorites to win IPL 2020.

 Chennai Super Kings